Have a question about MAYZENT or changes in relapsing multiple sclerosis (RMS)?

 Once your Start Form is submitted, you’ll be enrolled in the Alongside MAYZENT support program and paired with a Coordinator who will help you get started.
 They’ll call you to walk through the steps to start taking MAYZENT and answer any questions you may have along the way.

 Your Coordinator will look into your insurance coverage and help schedule deliveries with your specialty pharmacy.
-You’ll also need a few tests before taking your first dose of MAYZENT, which your Coordinator can help schedule.
+You’ll also need a few tests before taking your first dose of MAYZENT.

 You can always enroll in Alongside MAYZENT by calling 1-877-MAYZENT (1-877-629-9368), Monday–Friday,

-These tests can take place in the comfort of your own home, your doctor’s office, or a nearby medical facility.
+These tests can be taken at your doctor’s office, or a nearby medical facility.
 Learn more about pretests to get started.

 If so, you’ll have an ECG before taking your first dose and your pulse and blood pressure will be checked hourly.
 You’ll then take a second ECG 6 hours after your first dose.